 Internal control system.
 The internal control system principles have been formulated in the Internal Control Policy of the Bank, which was approved by the Management Board of the Bank and accepted by the Supervisory Board.
 The said document lays down the key principles, defines the organizational framework and establishes the standards of the Bank's internal control environment.
-The Bank's internal control objectives are, in particular, improvement of efficiency of controls as part of a uniform, effective internal control system based on three control levels, as well as improvement of the process of the Bank responding to identified internal control inefficiencies and raising the risk awareness in the organization.
-The Bank's management is involved in the process of ensuring and confirming the efficiency of the key processes and controls (so called management office).
+The Bank's internal control objectives are, in particular, improvement of efficiency of controls as part of a uniform, effective internal control system based on three control levels, as well as improvement of the process of the Bank's management is involved in the process of ensuring and confirming the efficiency of the key processes and controls (so called management office).